annp0/models-in-agda-pilot/file-systems.md

 }
 ```

+To implement `FS`, I'm thinking about how to represent subsets and removal of an element from a set.

-Now we have a model of file systems.
-We define two operations:
+After implementing `FS`, we define two operations:

 1. `move`, takes in arguments `a: FS`,  `x` in `a.live`, `d` in `a.live` and `Dir`, and returns a new `FS` with `x` moved into `d`.